 9. Create a video for your product

-Instead of creating a standard FAQ section for your SaaS product, consider instead to create a video to showcase your product and answer the most common questions about it.
+Instead of creating a standard FAQ section for your SaaS product, consider instead creating a video to showcase your product and answer the most common questions about it.

 Videos are fast becoming the most popular type of content today.
 According to E2M Solutions, 92% of B2B marketers leverage videos for their lead and demand generation campaigns.